psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 1. The client checks the JWT's `exp` element to determine if the JWT is still valid.
 If the check fails, the client MUST abort processing and refuse the response.
 1. The client obtains the key needed to check the signature based on the JWT's `iss` element and, if present, the `kid` header element and checks its signature.
 If the check fails, the client MUST abort processing and refuse the response.

 The client will perform further checks, e.g. for CSRF detection, which are out of scope of this specification.
+Please see [draft-ietf-oauth-security-topics] for more security recommendations.

 Note: The way the client obtains the keys for verifying the JWT's signature (step 5) is out of scope of this draft.
 Established mechanism such as [OIDD] or [RFC8414] SHOULD be utilized.